dev-sec/puppet-os-hardening/README.md

-As the CIS Distribution Independent Linux Benchmark is a good starting point regarding hardening of systems, it was deemed appropriate to implement an easy way to deal with one-offs for which one doesn't write to write an entire module.
+As the CIS Distribution Independent Linux Benchmark is a good starting point regarding hardening of systems, it was deemed appropriate to implement an easy way to deal with one-offs for which one doesn't want to write an entire module.

 For instance, to increase CIS DIL compliance on a Debian system, one should set the following: